ThomasBury/conda-git-pip-proxy/Readme.md

 **Digitally signed error while running a powershell script**

 When you run a .ps1 PowerShell script you might get the message saying *XXX.ps1 is not digitally signed.
-The script will not execute on the system.* In a powershell prompt, ran with admin rights, run the command:
+The script will not execute on the system.* In a powershell prompt, run the command (you might need admin rights):

 ```shell
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass